abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec13.md

 back-color: fffffa
 card-link: LecLink13
 # subtitle: And a subtitle
-description: "Important one ... even though you probably won't see many instances fo dynamic programming in the real world, it is a favorite of FANNG interviews"
+description: "Important one ... even though you probably won't see many instances of dynamic programming in the real world, it is a favorite of FANNG interviews."
 people:
 layout: lecture
 # no-link: true  # stops link to page